September 27, 2018 Street posters: a study session on genetic ethics

 2. Is it permitted to use DNA to examine an esrog (the citron for Sukkos) to find out what type of species it is? [paraphrasing – I’m not sure about the exact translation]

-DNA is grounded on science that Hasidism rejects, yet the DNA itself is used in such unusual ways, like finding out the value of a citron based on its genetics.
+DNA is grounded on science that Hasidism rejects, yet the DNA itself is used in unusual ways, like finding out the value of a citron based on its genetics.
 It’s a certain kind of race-genetics applied to fruit!